Maatary/haskell-no-project/ReadMe.md

  - Note that, as can be seen in the picture above we have a namespaced module Greetings.SayHello which follow the haskell convention expected by GHC, requiring an exact match between namespace and folder.
 Hence the Greetings folder and SayHello Module in it.
 We do this with the intent to also demonstrate/explain how during compilation ghc finds sources _(see below)_.

  - We also intentionally name the module that contain the **main function** Test and locate it in the file Test.hs, again with the intent to explain some implicit but overlooked rules of compilation with ghc.
-Those rules are typically overlooked because when working with haskell packaging systems, convention are automatically applied when those tools scafold projects, hence, we just never pay attention to it.
+Those rules are typically overlooked because when working with haskell packaging systems, convention are automatically applied when those tools scaffold projects, hence, we just never pay attention to it.
 However certain projects may requires some specific setups, at that point, being aware of those rules is paramount.

  - The code is quite simple at this point